nuclearkevin/nuclearkevin/README.md

 - FinDPyNe: **Fin**ite **D**ifference **Py**thon **Ne**tronics.
 A python program designed to solve the transient and steady-state 2-group neutron diffusion equation as an alternative to DRAGON for undergraduate students in nuclear engineering.
 Currently a work in progress.
 [Closed source, for now]

-- Neutron activation toolkit: An unnamed MOOSE-based toolkit for computing activation product concentrations in structural components of nuclear reactors.
+- Neutron activation toolkit: An unnamed MOOSE-based application for computing activation product concentrations in structural components of nuclear reactors.
+Aims to couple multi-group neutron diffusion with neutron activation.
 [Closed source, for now]

 <!--
 **ksawatzky777/ksawatzky777** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.